Put Your Eyes on Practical Advice. Learn the Best Ways How to Sell Art Now Without an Email List or a Social Media Following

 Will your buyers only look like her?
 No, of course not.
 However, they will share some, if not many of the same interests and characteristics.
 That means when you are looking for your ideal buyer, you will encounter others who will have a liking for your work and the means to buy it.

 Getting to Know People Is Easy When You Make It a Habit

 How do you get to know people?
 You meet them in a social setting.
 Someone introduces you.
 You encounter them in a group, classroom, or a gathering.
 You introduce yourself or ask a mutual acquaintance for an introduction.
-It’s not hard to become aware of whether a person at least loosely fits your buyer persona and that you should seek an appropriate, opportune time to get to know them.
+It’s easy to see if a person loosely fits your buyer persona, and that you should seek an appropriate, opportune time to get to know them.
 (Learning how to make connections is an important topic covered in detail in Art Marketing 101.)

 Take the time to brush up (pun intended) on art sales techniques so when you show your art, you feel comfortable leading the sale and asking for the order.

 Learn How to Make Asking For and Getting Referrals Simple